 I have always been very health conscious.
-I have been doing Yoga since 1982 and have been going swimming regularly since 1992.
+I have been doing Yoga since 1982 and swimming regularly since 1992.
 From 1994 to 2016, till my cancer was detected, I had been doing fast aerobic exercise with youngsters.
 I did aerobic exercise for about 20 years.
 I was going to Australia regularly because my daughter was there.
 I used to go for a body check-up every year.
-On 24th January 2016, a friend came to my house and asked me to go for a body check-up.
+On 24 January 2016, a friend came to my house and asked me to go for a body check-up.
 I said I didn’t want to go for that because recently I came from Australia, but he continuously insisted, so I went for a body check-up.
-Unfortunately, I had blood in my stools, so I consulted the doctor, who happens to be my friend, and he asked me to go for a colonoscopy immediately.
+Unfortunately, I had blood in my stools, so I consulted the doctor, my friend, who asked me to go for a colonoscopy immediately.

-On 31st January 2016, I went for a colonoscopy with my wife and a friend.
-The doctor immediately told my wife that it was cancer, but they did not tell me because I was not conscious at that time.
-The same day I also went for a CT scan without knowing the actual thing.
+On 31 January 2016, I went for a colonoscopy with my wife and a friend.
+The doctor immediately told my wife it was cancer, but they did not tell me because I was unconscious then.
+The same day I also underwent a CT scan without knowing the actual thing.
 I told my driver to collect my reports.
 He collected the reports and immediately gave them to me.
-It was clearly written that it was a malignancy.
+It was written that it was a malignancy.
 I got scared after reading that, and we immediately went to the doctor.
-The first question I asked my doctor friend was, “”how long would I live now?””
-He said nothing would happen as I was very bold and something better will come up.
-I was supposed to go for a PET scan and MRI scan.
-But I was very reluctant to go for an MRI scan, since I am claustrophobic, and had to be given anesthesia to undergo MRI.
-The reports came and confirmed that I had rectum cancer located 7cm from the anus, and there started my cancer journey.
+The first question I asked my doctor friend was, “How long would I live now?”
+He said nothing would happen as I was bold, and something better would come up.
+I was supposed to go for a PET scan and an MRI scan.
+But I was very reluctant to go for an MRI scan since I am claustrophobic and had to be given anaesthesia to undergo MRI.
+The reports confirmed that I had rectum cancer located 7cm from the anus, and my cancer journey started there.

 I immediately started my treatment.
 I took Chemotherapy and radiation.
-Radiation was tough as I am claustrophobic.
-I was supposed to go for my radiation on 5th February.
-I have a great circle called NHG, and for the last several years, my friends and I plan a get-together and sing songs the entire night.
+Radiation was harsh as I am claustrophobic.
+I was supposed to go for my radiation on 5 February.
+I have a great circle called NHG, and for the last several years, my friends and I have planned a get-together and sing songs the entire night.
 All my friends said that singing is like meditation.
 So I decided that I had to do something to put away my fear of claustrophobia.
-My first radiation was on 5th February, so I learned one song by heart called “”Jeena Isi ka Naam hai”” from the movie Anand.
+My first radiation was on 5 February, so I learned one song by heart called “Jeena Isi ka Naam hai” from the movie Anand.
 When I had to undergo radiation, I started singing that song and one religious sutra of Jainism, and my radiation was over very smoothly.

 I did not feel anything and came out of radiation.
-I was supposed to take 25 radiations, and whenever I used to come out happily, the receptionist used to get surprised seeing me smiling.
-Every morning after getting up, I used to deep breathe for 15 minutes and did pranayama, then walked in my garden and then went for radiation.
+I was supposed to take 25 radiations, and whenever I came out happily, the receptionist used to get surprised seeing me smiling.
+Every morning after getting up, I used to deep breathe for 15 minutes, did pranayama, walked in my garden, and then went for radiation.

-I was supposed to go for the operation on 27th April.
-I got admitted to the hospital on 26th April, and the doctor said that I had to undergo a colostomy.
+I was supposed to go for the operation on 27 April.
+I got admitted to the hospital on 26 April, and the doctor said I had to undergo a colostomy.
 The next day I had my operation, which went on for four hours.
-When I came out, the doctor told me that I didn’t have to undergo colostomy and was very happy after listening.
-I took my mobile and got shifted to the ICU room and messaged all my friends that the operation was over and I was absolutely fine.
-I later got shifted to a room because the ICU environment was frightening me.
+When I came out, the doctor told me I didn’t have to undergo a colostomy, and I was thrilled after listening.
+I took my mobile, shifted to the ICU room, and messaged all my friends that the operation was over and that I was beautiful.
+I later shifted to a room because the ICU environment was frightening me.
 I have a good garden at my home where there are a lot of jasmine flowers.
-There were no flowers on 27 April when I went for my operation, but when I came back home on 1 May, all the plants were full of jasmine flowers as if they were welcoming me.
-I was pleased to see nature’s beauty and found this incident as a miracle.
+There were no flowers on 27 April when I went for my operation, but when I returned home on 1 May, all the plants were full of jasmine flowers as if they were welcoming me.
+I was pleased to see nature’s beauty and found this incident a miracle.

-I went for the first Chemotherapy on 2nd June.
-Somehow, I was not satisfied with my doctor, so I told my friend, and he suggested another doctor.
-I met him, and the new doctor took more than half an hour and explained everything very clearly.
+I went for my first Chemotherapy on 2 June.
+Somehow, I was unsatisfied with my doctor, so I told my friend, and he suggested another doctor.
+I met him, and the new doctor took over half an hour and explained everything very clearly.
 I was so happy and satisfied, so I immediately changed my hospital and started my treatment under the new doctor’s guidance.
-I always advise that the doctor should give you time, and if he/she is not giving you time, then it’s better to change the doctor; there is nothing wrong with changing the doctor.
+I always advise that the doctor should give you time, and if they are not giving you time, then it’s better to change the doctor; there is nothing wrong with changing the doctor.

-I went for a small Surgery for chemo port because the first chemo they tried to give through a vein was very painful.
-I was always in such a cheerful mode throughout my chemo days because whatever has to happen has happened, but now, you have to live your life happily because it will all be okay in the end.
+I went for a minor Surgery for a chemo port because the first chemo they tried to give through a vein was very painful.
+I was always cheerful throughout my chemo days because whatever has to happen has happened, but now, you have to live your life happily because it will all be okay in the end.

-The entire journey was so beautiful, and it was only in my 4th Chemotherapy when I had many problems, including Diarrhea.
-As my oncologist was not in the town, some of my doctor friends suggested me to take some medicines, and after taking them, I was good again.
+The entire journey was so beautiful, and it was only in the 4th Chemotherapy that I had many problems, including Diarrhea.
+As my oncologist was not in town, some of my doctor friends suggested I take some medicines, and after taking them, I was good again.

-I thought to do something because when you are unhappy, the time does not pass so easily.
-I decided to start learning singing.
+I thought to do something because time does not pass quickly when you are unhappy.
+I decided to start learning to sing.
 I have a karaoke system at home, and I started learning singing songs and learned about 150 songs.
 I was also doing meditation at home.
-There are many meditations, but I love the Osho meditation, “”The forgotten language of talking to the body and mind.””
+Many meditations exist, but I love the Osho meditation, “The forgotten language of talking to the body and mind.”
 It’s a beautiful meditation.
-I was doing meditation regularly, and it was giving me tremendous courage.
+I was doing meditation regularly, and it gave me tremendous courage.
 I used to read a lot about astrology.
-Whenever I used to go for chemotherapy, my oncologist used to sit with me for 15 minutes not just because of any medical thing, but because I was so interested in astronomy.
+Whenever I used to go for Chemotherapy, my oncologist used to sit with me for 15 minutes, not just because of any medical thing, but because I was so interested in astronomy.
 He used to come and ask about many things.
 He used to ask me a lot of questions about astronomy.
 I feel that you get a lot of time during cancer treatment, so I learned astronomy, singing, repairing mobile, and many more things.

 Why do you say cancer is your best friend?

-I was living a very routine and normal life, but after my cancer journey, I learned that life is beautiful, and we should just enjoy the present.
+I was living a routine life, but after my cancer journey, I learned that life is beautiful and that we should enjoy the present.
 Give time or at least smile to everyone.
-If you can make any person happy, then you are making God happy.
+If you can make anyone happy, then you are making God happy.
 My cancer journey has taught me to be kind, compassionate, and helpful to people.
-I decided that I will learn something new every day.
+I decided that I would learn something new every day.
 I started a plantation which feels very peaceful.
 I got to learn music and plantation because of cancer, and in addition to these things, I realized who my real friends are.
-When my family and friends are helping me so much, then I should not make them unhappy.
+When my family and friends are helping me so much, I should not make them unhappy.
 That is why I say that cancer is my best friend.

 Taking the cancer journey positively

-Birth and death is not our choice, but how to live our life is our choice, so let’s just live in the present moment and enjoy life.
-Whatever has to happen will happen, so why should we worry about it.
-This is a difficult time, and it will not pass easily, so learn something new because when you learn new things and occupy your mind in a positive way, something better will come out of it.
+Birth and death is not our choice, but how to live our life is our choice, so let’s live in the present moment and enjoy life.
+Whatever has to happen will happen, so why should we worry about it?
+This is a difficult time, and it will not pass quickly, so learn something new because when you learn new things and positively occupy your mind, something better will come out of it.
 Cancer patients and survivors should also develop new hobbies.
-In fact, everyone should have some hobbies because it will help them in their old age and life will become much more beautiful.
+Everyone should have some hobbies because they will help them in their old age and make life much more beautiful.
 Make good friends and do meditation because it helps a lot.
-Do deep breathing because it will help you in decluttering your negative thoughts.
-Whatever happens, keep your mind stable, and it will help you in having a wonderful life.
+Do deep breathing because it will help you declutter your negative thoughts.
+Whatever happens, keep your mind stable; it will help you have a wonderful life.

-It is important to write down your thoughts.
+It is essential to write down your thoughts.
 I have been keeping a diary since 1972.
 I write down my thoughts on my mobile.
 Nature will certainly help everyone in healing.
-Just seeing the sunset is so peaceful, and you get many questions about the sky’s color, the sunset and your mind gets occupied with good things.
+Just seeing the sunset is so peaceful, and you get many questions about the sky’s colour and the sunset and your mind gets occupied with good things.

 Food for cancer survivors

-I drink three glasses of water with squeezed lemon every day, followed by a session of pranayama.
+I drink three glasses of water with squeezed lemon daily, followed by a pranayama session.
 Later, I take turmeric powder because it contains curcumin, which is very good for fighting cancer.
-Antioxidants and Green Tea are also important for your body, so I take 3-4 cups of Green Tea every day.
-I eat oats every morning because they are good for your health.
+Antioxidants and Green Tea are also crucial for your body, so I take 3-4 cups of Green Tea every day.
+I eat oats every morning because they are suitable for your health.
 I enjoy what I eat.
-It would help if you properly concentrate on your food when you are eating.
+It would help to concentrate on your food when eating correctly.
 I also take ashwagandha every day.